Iszy-HL/Rural-Detention-Project/README.md

-Note: Only include Illinois shapefile file in this repository, as the full 2010 US County shapefile was too large to include
+Note: Only included Illinois shapefile  in this repository, as the full 2010 US County shapefile was too large to include on GitHub